MAvinash24/secure_file_submission_system/README.md

 # Secure File Submission System

 ## Overview
-The Secure File Submission System is a C++ application designed to securely upload and store files in database using AES-256-CBC encryption.
-It utilizes a MySQL (MariaDB) database to manage user registrations and encrypted file storage.
+The Secure File Submission System is a C++ application designed to securely upload and store files (small .txt files and image formats such as .png, .jpg, and .jpeg) in a database using AES-256-CBC encryption.
+The application utilizes a MySQL (MariaDB) database to manage user registrations and store encrypted files securely.

 ## Features
 - User registration with username and password.